havenwood/xpool/README.md

 __DESCRIPTION__

 A lightweight and fast UNIX(X) Process Pool implementation.
 The size of the pool is dynamic and it can be resized at runtime if needs be.
-It also has everything else you might expect: a way to shutdown gracefully or not so gracefully, graceful shutdowns that time out, & a way to schedule work ('work' is any object that implements `.run`).
-When the pool becomes busy the work is left on a queue and the next available subprocess will come & take it(also as you might expect).
+'Units of work' are what you can schedule and they are dispatched by the next  available subprocess in the pool.
+If the pool dries up the units of work are queued & the next available subprocess will pick it up.

+There are also all the other features you might expect, such as an interface to shutdown gracefully or to shutdown immediately.
+Graceful shutdowns can operate within a timeout that when passed shuts down the pool immediately.
+This is optional, though, and you can  wait forever for a pool to shutdown gracefully if you want. :-)

 __EXAMPLES__